CASE STUDY

 The Installation:

-Ace Solar Energy were appointed as one of two specialist installers to undertake the installation of Solar PV panels, inverter and battery storage on homes identified as suitable in conjunction with local authority and Ace Solar Energy.
+Ace Solar Energy was appointed as one of two specialist installers to undertake the installation of Solar PV panels, inverters and battery storage on homes identified as suitable in conjunction with local authority and Ace Solar Energy.

 Key roles undertaken by Ace Solar Energy include:

-As part of the appointment process, Ace Solar Energy were required to supply, amongst other things, full RAMS, Health & Safety policies, Insurance, MCS certification, Electrical Certificate, Buildings’ regulations certification and warranties.
+As part of the appointment process, Ace Solar Energy was required to supply, amongst other things, full RAMS, Health & Safety policies, Insurance, MCS certification, Electrical Certificate, Buildings regulations certification and warranties.

 Details of the installation were revealed to the local press:

-The £1m project, led by local authority, has government-backing as it could prove to be a blueprint for renewable energy schemes across the country.
+The £1m project, led by the local authority, has government backing as it could prove to be a blueprint for renewable energy schemes across the country.

 In total, 68 homes will be retrofitted with battery storage and solar panels and a further 11 new energy-efficient homes will be constructed.

-Local authority is working with Telford-based battery specialist and Electrical Wholesalers to install the systems.
+The local authority is working with Telford-based battery specialists and electrical wholesalers to install the systems.

 The Telford-based battery specialists are the full energy storage provider for the scheme, supplying solar panels, inverters and 7kWh batteries to allow the homes to capture solar energy and then store it for later use.